tilestoolkit/tiles-IoT-inventor-toolkit/README.md

 ## Tiles IoT Inventor Workshop

 While the Tiles IoT Inventor Cards are great for brainstorming sessions, we have designed a workshop experience for teams of inventors 🤓.
-The Tiles IoT Inventor Workshop is a great way to learn the foundations of IoT and design thinking while ideating an IoT invention to solve a given societal problem (e.g. climate change 🌪, waste reduction ♻️, social segregation).
+The Tiles IoT Inventor Workshop is a great way to learn the foundations of IoT and design thinking while ideating an IoT invention to solve the Sustainable Development Goals from the UN (e.g. climate change 🌪, waste reduction ♻️, social segregation).

 During a 1-hour ⏰ workshop, participants fast-pace through a set of 6 design thinking 🧠 activities: explore 👀, challenge ⚔️, combine 🥘, sketch ✏️, refine 🔜 and pitch 🎤 to collaboratively converge towards an IoT invention idea 💥.
 The outcome of the workshop is a storyboard and an elevator pitch ready to be used to drive prototyping actions 🥽, collaborative discussion and reflection.